Do it yourself—it’s an overrated mantra.

 4. You Reduce Complexity for Your Team

 Developing a certain feature in-house means that your team has to have expert knowledge about all of its nuts, bolts, and functionalities.
 That means, your developers will have to grind through working hours spent in knowledge transfer or consulting sessions.
-In addition, the more of the code your software team produces, the more they have to have to oversee, to integrate and to keep in a working state, too.
+In addition, the more of the code your software team produces, the more they have to have to oversee, integrate and keep in a working state, too.
 While creating new features might be done quickly, bug-fixing and maintenance are often more time-consuming.

 The third-party software provider’s team already knows the software by heart.
 They are the experts, you can turn to when having in-depth questions regarding functionality and code.
 Your own team does not have to remember it all.